Iceland - As Above So Below

 The old man replies.

 "Practice, practice, practice."

 Now there's a metaphor for you.
-No matter what you want to do it's essential that you pay attention to it.
-Make it a bigger and more important part of your life.
-The more attention you pay and the more practiced you become the more you'll begin to associate yourself with that skill, technique or way of thinking or behaving.
-And I feel this is true whether you want to be a better musician, photographer or simply a better person.
+No matter what you want to do it's essential that you pay attention to it so that it becomes a bigger and more important part of your life.

 This is Not a Photographers Free Zone

 Does all this seem a little wishy washy?

 Photographers, are you with me?
 The word illumination isn't just associated with exposure.

 Next time you're out and about just look at the light.

 Do You Need To Believe In Something?

 I want to preface what follows by stating that I believe that nothing is not nothing.
 It’s just an absence of something.